Comes with the Fall

-Comes with the Fall is an American rock band from Atlanta, Georgia formed in 1999.
+Comes with the Fall is an American hard rock band from Atlanta, Georgia, formed in 1999.
 Since 2001, the lineup has been composed of William DuVall (lead vocals, guitar), Adam Stanger (bass), and Bevan Davies (drums, percussion).
 Nico Constantine was the band's second guitarist before departing in 2001.
 They served as Jerry Cantrell's backing band in support of his solo album Degradation Trip in 2002, while DuVall joined Alice in Chains as lead singer during the band's reunion concerts in 2006, becoming an official member in 2008.
-The band's name is from the cult horror classic Rosemary's Baby that an investigating Mia Farrow spells out on scrabble pieces.
+The band's name is from the cult horror classic Rosemary's Baby that an investigating Mia Farrow spells out on Scrabble pieces.

 To date, Comes with the Fall have released three studio albums—Comes with the Fall (2000), The Year Is One (2001), and Beyond the Last Light (2007); one EP—The Reckoning (2006); and one live album—Live 2002.